 Chapter 7: Metering

 This Chapter deals with metering requirements.
-Market participants are obliged to establish, and register with the Australian Energy Market Operator, metering installations in respect of electricity connection points that measure electricity use.
+Market participants are obliged to establish, and register with AEMO, metering installations in respect of electricity connection points that measure electricity use.
 This Chapter provides a detailed regime for the administration of metering installations and the disclosure and use of metering data.
 In this Chapter:

 • Part A is introductory

-• Part B sets out the roles and responsibilities of financially responsible market participants, metering coordinator and the Australian Energy Market Operator
+• Part B sets out the roles and responsibilities of financially responsible market participants, metering coordinators, AEMO and Embedded Network Managers

 • Part C deals with the appointment of a metering coordinator and metering coordinator default arrangements